hkzorman/advanced_npc/doc/api.md

 * More information at <https://github.com/hkzorman/advanced_npc/wiki>

-IMPORTANT: This WIP & unfinished file contains the definitions of current advanced_npc functions (Some documentation is lacking, so please bear in mind that this WIP file is just to enhance it.)
+IMPORTANT: This WIP & unfinished file contains the definitions of current advanced_npc functions (Some documentation is lacking, so please bear in mind that this WIP file is just to enhance it)

 Introduction
 ------------